alexfernandez/alexfernandez.github.io/2016/stridercd.md

 ### Variables

-As we have seen, Strider uses a few environment variables to run.
+As you have seen, Strider uses a few environment variables to run.
 If you enter the variable `SERVER_NAME` wrong, or if you
 [miss the two `PLUGIN_GITHUB_APP...` variables](https://github.com/Strider-CD/strider-github/issues/55#issuecomment-171649444),
 the error is not immediately evident.

-I found this issue;
+I suffered this particular issue myself;
-I thought that the server name was not being read correctly, and created this very misguided
+then I thought that the server name was not being read correctly, and created this very misguided
 [pull request](https://github.com/Strider-CD/strider-github/pull/59)
 to let `strider-github` use the "correct" server name.
 Luckily the very nice [Ilya Radchenko](https://github.com/knownasilya) cleared the misunderstanding on my part.
+Fixing the `SERVER_NAME` was enough to get it working.

 But the truth is that I had to go look at the source code to understand how env variables were read, and even then the code was a bit convoluted.